-Here are six tips for health professionals to prioritize their mental wellbeing as we head into the holidays.
+Six tips for health professionals to prioritize their mental well-being as we head into the holidays.

 Health care workers are fighting to remain strong and resilient for their patients, families, friends and communities.
 However, the great personal sacrifices and risk they take to keep others safe and healthy can have a toll on their own mental health.

 The results have been felt in a layered impact, as these new developments compound prior challenges on health care workers that existed long before the pandemic: moral injury, frustrations with health system infrastructure and serious mental health impacts.
 The additional experiences during the pandemic have threatened the fragile balance of health care workers’ “well-being juggling act,” a process undertaken by most to ensure they remain stable and thriving.

 What we must remember is that even those who are trained to manage high-intensity situations and stress continue to face new challenges; they remain human.
 All human beings, regardless of training, pedigree or profession have mental health.
 It is imperative health professionals understand they are not alone.
 This is especially critical as we head into the holiday season, a time of year that 88% of adults refer to as the most stressful on the calendar.

 Here are six actions physicians and others can take to prioritize their mental health and wellbeing during this stressful time.